heroku/einstein-vision-node/README.md

 # Einstein Vision<br/>Image Recognition demo [![Build Status](https://travis-ci.com/heroku/einstein-vision-node.svg?token=fjyAVgyXed9CuzyfbQus&branch=master)](https://travis-ci.com/heroku/einstein-vision-node)

-🚧 **This project is currently in transition to "Einstein Vision" naming.** 🚧

 This Node.js sample app lets you upload an image to get predictions from Salesforce [Einstein Vision](http://docs.metamind.io/docs/what-is-the-predictive-vision-service) general classifier using the [Add-on](https://elements.heroku.com/addons/einstein-vision).

 When deploying this app, a new Einstein Vision add-on will be created which includes an Einstein Vision account.